 \begin{lemma}[Group operations as matrices] Given a group $G$, let $\vec{m} \in \mathbb{C}^{|G|}$ and $\vec{x} \in \mathbb{C}^{|G|}$ be the filter and input for a group operation.
-Then, group convolutions and cross-correlations correspond to matrix weighted sums of the left or right regular representations (all proofs deferred to \autoref{app:conv_thm_proofs}).
+Then, group convolutions and cross-correlations correspond to matrix weighted sums of the left or right regular representations.

 \end{lemma}

 For each of the operations above, we also have a corresponding convolution theorem which applies the operation in the Fourier domain of the group.

 \begin{lemma}[Convolution theorems \cite{fulton2013representation}] Given a group $G$, let $\vec{m} \in \mathbb{C}^{|G|}$ and $\vec{x} \in \mathbb{C}^{|G|}$ be the filter and input for a group operation.
 Let $\hat{m}(\rho)$ and $\hat{x}(\rho)$ indicate the value of the Fourier transform of the filter and input for irreducible representation $\rho$.
 Then, one can perform group operations in the Fourier regime by applying the corresponding convolution theorem.